Academic Honors & Awards

-Latin Honors: Graduating students may be considered for Latin Honors (cum laude, magna cum laude, or summa cum laude) as determined by the dean.
+Latin Honors: Graduating Bachelor of Science or Bachelor of Arts in Architecture degree students may also be considered for Latin Honors (cum laude, magna cum laude or summa cum laude) as determined by academic performance.

 Special Awards, Medals and Prizes

 Betty Lou Custer Award.
-The St. Louis Chapter of the American Institute of Architects presents a book award in memory of Betty Lou Custer, longstanding executive director of the chapter, to an outstanding graduate receiving either undergraduate degree.
-In recognition of Custer's service to the profession of architecture, the prize is awarded to a student who has contributed willing service to the College of Architecture.
+The St. Louis Chapter of the AIA presents a book award in memory of Betty Lou Custer, the longstanding executive director to the chapter, in recognition of her service to the profession of architecture.
+The book is awarded to an outstanding undergraduate student who has contributed service to the College of Architecture.

 James Walter Fitzgibbon Prize.
 Mrs. James Fitzgibbon and friends of the family established a fund to honor Professor Fitzgibbon's memory and to recall his long and distinguished service on the faculty of Architecture.
 The annual income from this fund provides for the Fitzgibbon Prize, given to a 300- to 600-level student who has the winning solution to a one-day sketch problem.

 Sophomore Book Prize.
 This award is presented to an outstanding sophomore who has completed the basic design sequence within the college.
 It is given in honor of Leslie J. Laskey, professor emeritus, whose inspired teaching formed the basis of the basic design program and whose influence is carried on in the lives and work of the students who studied with him.

 St. Louis Community Partnership Award.
 This award is given to one graduating student in recognition of their deep and reciprocal relationships and partnerships in the St. Louis Community.